strike0416/Detect-VEH/README.md

 tested on Windows 11 ver 23H2

 # PoC
-To detect VectoredExceptionHandler, you need to analyze the <b>RtlAddVectoredExceptionHandler</b>.
+To detect VectoredExceptionHandler, you need to analyze the <b>RtlAddVectoredExceptionHandler</b>.<br>
-Using ida, you can see that VectoredExceptionHandler is stored in a structure named <b>LdrpVectorHandlerList</b> as shown in the picture below.
+Using ida, you can see that VectoredExceptionHandler is stored in a structure named <b>LdrpVectorHandlerList</b> as shown in the picture below.<br>
 You can obtain the LdrpVectorHandlerList value by performing a pattern scan for `83 E0 3F 48 8D 3D`.
 <img src="imgs/LdrpVectorHandlerList_ida.png">